 It is recommended to have the passport by September so that IES Abroad can submit the visa application, including the passport, to the Consulate General of Spain in Chicago for you in late September or early October.
 Students who do not meet IES Abroad's deadline will be responsible for traveling to appropriate consulate to submit their application.
 More information is available in the application.

 Program date information-Spring 2020

 The program start date is 1/16/20.
 In order to arrive in Spain on the start date, students must depart the U.S. on 1/15/20.

-Students who take courses at USAL or UPSA: 5/20/20.
-Students will take final exams between 5/1 and 5/19 and will depart their housing the day after their last final exam.
-Depending on each student's exam schedule, they may be done with exams before 5/19.
-The final exam schedule will be available after enrollment in Salamanca.
+Students who choose to enroll in a Spanish university will request early final exams that will occur in mid-May and work with IES Abroad to extend their housing.
+Students will have their exams between May 1 and May 19 and will depart their housing the day after their last final exam.
+It is likely that most students will be done prior to May 19.
+The final exam schedule will be available after final enrollment in Salamanca.
 For these reasons, it is recommended that students purchase airline tickets with open-ended or flexible return date policies.